Home / Building structures & components / Ceiling / Asbestos cement ceiling sheeting

 Be aware

-A lower than normal ceiling height, or suspended tiles/panel system, in an older building may still have original AC sheeting in place.
+A ceiling lower than normal height or suspended tiles/panel system in an older building may still have original AC sheeting in place.